projectcalico/calico/master/reference/calicoctl/commands/config.md

-For configuration that has both global values and node-specific values, the --node parameter is optional:  including the parameter will manage the node-specific value,  not including it will manage the global value.
+For configuration that has both global values and node-specific values, the --node parameter is optional:  including the parameter will manage the node-specific value,  excluding it will manage the global value.
 For these options, if the node-specific value is unset, the global value will be used on the node.